The1stMartian/GCskewAnalyzer/README.md

 ### Input Files: (3)

-&emsp;1) A fasta formatted nucleotide sequence file for the whole genome<br>
-&emsp;2) A comma delimited features file (.csv)<br>
-&emsp;3) A comma delimited file ("ter_coords.csv") with the name of each genome and its replication terminus (ter) location<br><br>
+&emsp;1) A comma delimited file ("ter_coords.csv") with the name of each genome to be analyzed and its replication terminus (ter) location<br><br>
+&emsp;2) For each genome: A fasta formatted nucleotide sequence file for the whole genome (<genomeName>.fasta)<br>
+&emsp;3) For each genome: A comma delimited features file (<genomeName>_coords.csv)<br>

 Notes:<br>
-<i>Examples of each input file are provided in the accompanying folder, Data.
-Users should simply copy/paste their data into the files and re-execute the script.
-The Data folder should be located the same directory as the GCS_vX.py script.
-The script is controlled by the ter_coords.csv file: it will look for accompanying genome sequence and features files for each listed genome/ter.</i>
+<i>- Examples of each input file are provided in the accompanying folder, Data.
+Users should simply copy/paste their data into the files and re-execute the script.</i>
+<i>- The script is controlled by the ter_coords.csv file.
+It will expect to find an accompanying genome sequence and features files for each listed genome/ter.</i>
+<i>- The Data folder should be located the same directory as the GCS_vX.py script. </i>

 ### Outputs: (6)